 area leads, to act as a first point of contact in their region for experts and mentors, and to provide face-to-face support to setting leaders

-Area leads, experts and mentors must have:
+All area leads, experts and mentors have:

-at least 3 years’ experience and be currently working in an early years setting that is Ofsted rated ‘good’ or ‘outstanding’ (or equivalent independent school inspection rating)
+at least 3 years’ experience and be currently working in an early years setting that is Ofsted rated ‘good’ or ‘outstanding’ (or an equivalent independent school inspection rating)

 a level 6 or above early years qualification